POLYEDGE

 Calibration Tab

 Model performance and calibration diagnostics combined.
 Stage 1/Stage 2 R² and ΔR² show the model improvement from bias correction.
 OOS (out-of-sample) metrics validate on unseen data.
 ECE should be under 0.05.
 The reliability diagram shows calibration visually.
-Edge decay tracks whether open trades' edges are holding up over time.
+Edge decay tracks whether open trades' edges are holding up or deteriorating over time.

 Trade History Tab

-Every trade the system has made (or simulated in dry-run).
+Every trade the system has placed (or simulated in dry-run).
 Check the "Model Prob" vs "Price" columns to see the predicted edge.
 Resolved trades show realized P&L. Invalidated trades (dimmed rows) had edges so extreme they were likely model errors.

-Quick Reference Glossary
+Glossary

 AICModel quality score (lower = better fit with fewer variables)